 Join our Mailing List!

-Before I go on, if you want to never, never miss any info’s about our XR offerings ever again, if you would like to talk to us about becoming a beta tester, if you want to know what conferences our VR team will be at, if you would like information about our XR/Game Engine workflows etc., then you should sign up here and join our brand new mailing list:
+Before I go on, if you want to never, never miss any info’s about our XR offerings ever again, if you would like to talk to us about becoming a beta tester, if you want to know what conferences our VR team will be at, if you would like information about our XR/Game Engine workflows etc., then you should sign up here and join our brand new mailing list!

 With this mailing list we will aim to update you (in a non-spammy way of course!) with anything and everything important and relating to XR and the developments here at ESRI.
 Come and join our community of XR enthusiasts!

+Ok, fine.
 Moving on to the upcoming release of the CityEngine VR Experience from the team in Zürich, Switzerland, which will be available really soon in Unreal Studio.

-This release coincides with the new CityEngine 2019.0 release and the two play together nicely like a fine wine and cheese.
+The release coincides with the new CityEngine 2019.0 release and the two play together nicely like a fine wine and cheese.

 So what have we done?